chimera-kube/pod-toleration-policy/README.md

 # Configuration

-The policy has no hard-coded value for neither the `toleration` nor the `usernames` or `groups` that are entitled to use the toleration.
+The policy has no hard-coded value neither for the `taint` nor for the `usernames` or `groups` that are entitled to tolerate the `taint`.

 The code will read these settings from the environment variables: